“What are good hikes for kids at Mt.Rainier?”

 We’ve tried to give you enough info here to help you choose.
 The Mountain is big, so you’ll want to pick a hike based on how far you want to go, what you want to see (mountain vistas? waterfalls? big trees?), and, of course, on the skill and endurance of your little hikers.
 Do be sure to take the 10 essentials on any outing.

 We’ve also linked to the always helpful Wta.org through out this post.
-Be sure to check recent trip reports for up-to-date information, and when in doubt, check with a ranger and start short!
-When you’re hiking with kids the journey really is more important than the destination!
+Be sure to check recent trip reports for up-to-date information.

 Any guidebook or ranger can give you more detail about these hikes or suggest others.
 I also always recommend Joan Burton’s excellent book, Best Hikes With Kids (my affiliate link).
 If you’re ready for longer adventures, the Mountaineers guides are the best imho.